 The fellows program for urban research forms part of the cluster "Interdisciplinary Urban Research“ at HafenCity University Hamburg (HCU).

-The program enables week-long visits for senior researchers and experts, as well as a four-month fellowship for international postdocs involved in the CityScienceLab at HCU.
+The program enables four-month fellowships for international postdocs involved in the CityScienceLab at HCU.
 Participants are invited to engage with faculty and students and bring their expertise to the research and teaching dealing with digital cities, smart cities and technical innovations in civil engineering.
 Each fellowship is endowed with a monthly stipend of € 2.500, and additionally provides the cost of lodging and a travel grant.

 The international CityScienceLab, a collaboration with the "Changing Places" research group at the Media Lab at the Massachusetts Institute of Technology, is a center for basic and applied research in the field of digital city development.